Reading with History A

 If your students have different skill levels for Reading, please consider purchasing an additional Language Arts with Readers package:

 If you do not want to use BookShark's Language Arts, you may also add the additional readers individually:

 Can I purchase the History program without the Readers?

 We do not offer a History package without Readers because learning through reading is fundamental to our program.
 If you are certain that you do not want the Readers, you can add the History books and Read-Alouds to your cart individually.
 Please use the list on the "what's included" tab.

 What are the “Required Resources” and why are they required?

-The Required Resources includes a big binder with 36 week tabs for your Instructor’s Guides, The Timeline Book, a reusable Markable Map, and a set of wet-erase markers.
+The Required Resources include a big binder with 36-week tabs for your Instructor’s Guides, The Timeline Book, a reusable Markable Map, and a set of wet-erase markers.
 These resources will be reused in almost every level of our History program and can be shared by multiple students.
-You will be given the option to purchase these items every time you buy an All-Subject or Reading with History Package, but you only need to buy it once.
+You can purchase these items every time you buy an All-Subject or Reading with History Package, but you only need to buy it once.